Peakatrov/cram-o-matic_optimiser/README.md

-# Cram-o-matic Optimiser
+# Cram-o-Matic Optimiser
 In the _Isle of Armor_ downloadable content for _Pokémon Sword_ and _Pokémon Shield_, there is an interactive object
 called the Cram-o-Matic, which allows combination of four items to produce a new item.
 In-game, this is functionally a black-box, without any information on what the output will be.
-Work from the community has revealed the internal workings of the Cram-o-matic, as documented on [Serebii](https://www.serebii.net/swordshield/cram-o-matic.shtml).
+Work from the community has revealed the internal workings of the Cram-o-Matic, as documented on [Serebii](https://www.serebii.net/swordshield/cram-o-matic.shtml).

 This project allows a user to optimise their output from the Cram-o-Matic, by identifying the most efficient